scorelab/Codelabz/README.md

     - https://DATABASE_NAME.firebaseio.com (for databases in us-central1)
     - https://DATABASE_NAME.REGION.firebasedatabase.app (for databases in all other locations)
 8. You can get your <FIREBASE_VAPID_KEY> from Cloud-Messaging tab
-    - navigate to the setting of your project Open the Cloud Messaging tab.
+    - navigate to the setting of your project and Open the Cloud Messaging tab.
-    - scroll to the Web configuration section.
+    - scroll to the Web Configuration section.
     - In the Web Push certificates tab, click Generate Key Pair.
 The console displays a notice that the key pair was generated.
 You get your Vapid key form there.

 You should fill in these values in their relevent fields in the `.env` file.